Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 You can choose each of the models with this line of code with chnage of `model_name` in `model.py`:

+Define Resnet:
 `model = AgeEstimationModel(input_dim=3, output_nodes=1, model_name='resnet', pretrain_weights='IMAGENET1K_V2')`
+Define Efficientnet:
 `model = AgeEstimationModel(input_dim=3, output_nodes=1, model_name='efficientnet', pretrain_weights='IMAGENET1K_V1')`

-for test models, I pass a random input to the model and this is the output of it:
+For test models, I pass a random input to the model and this is the output of it:

 `model = AgeEstimationModel(input_dim=3, output_nodes=1, model_name='efficientnet', pretrain_weights='IMAGENET1K_V1')`
 `model(torch.randn(5, 3, 128, 128))` >> 5 is batch size, 3 is input channel(RGB), 128 is the size of image